Scouting America

 1. Name four branches of oceanography.
 Describe at least five reasons why it is important for people to learn about the oceans.

-2. Define salinity, temperature, and density, and describe how these important properties of seawater are measured by the physical oceanographer.
+2. Explain the following terms: salinity, temperature, and density.
+Describe how these important properties of seawater are measured by an oceanographer.
 Discuss the circulation and currents of the ocean.
 Describe the effects of the oceans on weather and climate.

 • (a) Continental shelf